If you are not sure where to click, start here.

 What belongs on the personal notes site?

 Personal notes, experiments, learning threads, and the reflective side of the work.
-It should stay personal instead of trying to act like a polished service page.
+It can be rougher because it is not trying to sell every visitor.

 What should someone send before reaching out?